-- 2.2.
-Bonneville Rehab Biological Testing (also testing under the Turbine Survival Program).
-A repeat of the biological testing of the minimum gap runner installed in unit 6 is scheduled for fall of 2001.
-In addition to the biological testing, there will need to be commission testing in both units 4 and 10.
-The units will undergo a series of pre-startup tests that will require each unit's STSs to be removed.
+- 2.1.
+Bonneville Rehab Biological Testing (also testing under the Turbine Survival Program.
+Main unit 5 will need to be commission tested once it returns to service in August 2002.
+The unit will undergo a series of pre-startup tests that will require the unit's STSs to be removed.
 A normal pre-start scenario is to mechanically roll the unit for 1 day.
 After the unit has been deemed structurally sound, the unit will be HIPOT tested for 2-3 days.
 After this test series is complete the unit is subjected to several load rejection tests that require the STSs to be removed (2 days).
-The unit's STSs will be reinstalled and then be advanced to a 72 hour run test, followed by the 100 day commissioning test. - 2.3.
+The unit's STSs will be reinstalled and then be advanced to a 72 hour run test, followed by the 100 day commissioning test. - 2.2.
 Lower Columbia River Adult Study.
-Adult salmon, steelhead and lamprey will be captured at the adult fish monitoring facility and tagged with radio transmitters from April through October 2001.
-In addition to assessing general migration characteristics, there are three salmon and steelhead elements that are specific to Bonneville Dam.
-They include an evaluation of potential south shore fishway exit sites, assessing the effects of closing the First Powerhouse collection channel orifice and sluice gates, and evaluating the effects of dam passage and fallback on adult spring chinook energy expenditure.
-For the south shore exit evaluation, 10 fish per species, per week will be released at two sites along the new navigation lock wing wall.
+Adult salmon (1100 spring/summer chinook and 1100 fall chinook), 1100 steelhead and 200 lamprey will be captured at the adult fish monitoring facility and tagged with radio transmitters from April through October 2002.
+In addition to assessing general migration characteristics, there are two salmon and steelhead elements that are specific to Bonneville Dam.
+They are an evaluation of potential south shore fishway exit and evaluating passage and fallback with the new deflectors installed at the spillway.
+For the south shore exit evaluation, 10 fish per species, per week will be released at two sites along the new navigation lock wing wall and one site on the Oregon shore.
 Their behavior and migrations paths will be evaluated using fixed receivers and by mobile tracking.
 Access to boating restricted zones (BRZ) will be required.
-For the collection channel gate evaluation, we will compare project and powerhouse passage times between orifice/sluice gate open versus closed conditions.
-This test will utilize a randomized block design, with 3-day treatments within 6-day blocks.
-The test will run the entire study period (April - October).
-To evaluate adult salmon energy expenditure, approximately 100 spring chinook will be tagged with electromyogram radio transmitters and released above and below the dam throughout the spring migration period (April -June).
-These fish will be monitored using both fixed gear and by mobile tracking.
-Again, access to the BRZ will be required.
+For the spillway fallback evaluation, we will compare fallback rates between spill and no-spill periods.
+This test will utilize a randomized block design, with 2-day treatments within 4-day blocks.
+The test will run the entire spill period, 10 April - 31 August (See Table SPO-BON1 below).